 While OSHA has set forth a comprehensive set of standards regarding fall protection, it remains one of the foremost ongoing concerns for the agency.
-All maritime facilities need to have a clear approach to compliance, mandating a set of safety procedures and strategies intended to keep employees safe.
+All maritime facilities must have a clear approach to compliance, mandating safety procedures and strategies to keep employees safe.

 Here are considerations for a solid 5-point fall protection plan.

-- Assess your facility to determine the high fall risk areas
+1. Assess your facility to determine the high-fall risk areas

 - Lack of—or poorly maintained—guard rails or barriers

-- Inadequate, improper or no training for use of personal protective equipment (PPE)
+- Inadequate, improper or no training for the use of personal protective equipment (PPE)

 - Non-maintained ladders, scaffolding or catwalks